Textualize/textual/docs/widgets/input.md

 | `;c`           | Terminates the input mask and sets the blank character to `c`.                   |
 | `\`            | Use `\` to escape the special characters listed above to use them as separators. |

 Any unescaped character that is not a mask or meta character is considered a separator.
-Blank characters and separators will act as an always visible placeholder, unless a custom `placeholder` is specified.
+In template editing mode, `Input` will always show a placeholder mask obtained by removing meta characters and replacing mask characters with the _blank_ character of `template`, stylized using the placeholder style; if a `placeholder` parameter is specified, this overrides such a mask.
-While in template mode, only supported characters as specified in the mask are allowed; separators are added automatically at their positions, and moving/deleting by word acts on each group between two separators.
+As user types input, only supported characters as specified in the mask are allowed; separators are added automatically at their expected positions, and moving/deleting by word acts on each group between two separators.
 Required characters as specified in the mask will affect the validity of the input.

+In the following example we show how to use a template to enter a valid credit card number.
+Click the tabs to see the output at startup, after typing `1` `2` `3` and `4`, and after filling the whole input field.

+=== "input_template.py"

+    ```python hl_lines="8-15 27"
+    --8<-- "docs/examples/widgets/input_template.py"
+    ```

+    1. A template acts an implicit validator, so we can customize style accordingly.
+    2. In this template, `9` is a required number and `-` is a separator (automatically inserted as you type).

+=== "Startup"

+    ```{.textual path="docs/examples/widgets/input_template.py"}
+    ```

+=== "Partial input"

+    ```{.textual path="docs/examples/widgets/input_template.py" press="1,2,3,4"}
+    ```

+=== "Complete input"

+    ```{.textual path="docs/examples/widgets/input_template.py" press="1,2,3,4,5,6,7,8,1,2,3,4,5,6,7,8"}
+    ```

+Note that after typing `1` `2` `3` and `4`, `-` is automatically inserted for you since you reached an expected separator.
+Template can be used alongside `restrict` parameter and *[validators][textual.validation.Validator]* to further refine accepted input.

 ## Reactive Attributes